geerma/AzureCloud-OCR-SR/README.md

 Although I have coded previously in Python, it was my first time actually creating an application for a hackathon using it.
 It was also my first time using PySimpleGUI.

 ## What we learned

--Microsoft Azure, particularly Computer Vision and Speech Recognition -PySimpleGUI
+-Microsoft Azure, particularly Computer Vision and Speech Recognition

+-PySimpleGUI

 -Project ideation, design, and implementation

 -Time management

 ## What's next for Blue Sky
 Transitioning the application from a desktop GUI application to a mobile application would be the #1 priority.
+Adding text-to-speech, translation, and an improved text display would be next on the list.